UNSAT Solver Synthesis via Monte Carlo Forest Search

-Many other combinatorial problems cannot be expressed as searching for a good path.
+MCTS is most useful in combinatorial spaces that have a natural hierarchical decomposition into a search tree.
+As a result, most of the notable applications of MCTS were to search for good paths of actions through game trees \citep{Coulom2006,Baudis2012,Zook2019,Agostinelli2019,Schrittwieser2020}.
+MCTS is also useful for searching for solutions to NP-hard combinatorial problems where a solution is a path through a search tree \citep{Previti2011,Browne2012,Abe2019,Khalil2022}.
+However, many other combinatorial problems cannot be expressed as searching for a good path.
 Consider constraint satisfaction problems (CSPs): while solving a satisfiable problem corresponds to finding a path (assigning variables sequentially and checking the solution), existing methods for proving that no solution exists build out a \emph{proof tree} demonstrating that all possible variable assignments lead to a conflict.
-Rather than finding a high-reward path within a single tree, an algorithm designer's goal is to find a small tree within the forest of possible trees.
+Rather than finding a high-reward path within a single tree, an algorithm designer's goal is to find a small tree within the forest of possible trees (e.g., see Figure \ref{fig:var_branching}).
 This difference matters because of the high cost of evaluating each candidate policy: individual trees can be exponentially large.
-Solving such problems efficiently is important in practice, e.g., for system debugging \citep{Suelflow2008} and formal verification \citep{Bryant2009}.